cmbu-tmm-sites/learnidem/content/How to use Idem/States/Present/_index.md

     location: <Azure Region>
     tags: {}
 ```
-We refer first to the Azure Idem Provider's Resource Group - "[azure.resource_management.resource_groups](/Getting-Started/Cloud-Providers/)" and we append the state directive [present](Getting-Started/Basic-Commands/), for instructing idem to <b>create</b> a new resource group in Azure.
+We refer first to the Azure Idem Plug-In's Resource Group - "[azure.resource_management.resource_groups](//Getting-Started/Cloud-Plug-Ins/Idem-Azure-Plug-In/)" and we append the state directive [present](Getting-Started/Basic-Commands/), for instructing idem to <b>create</b> a new resource group in Azure.

 Please note that you can map Azure REST API's  URI and Body Parameters to the state parameters, e.g. for the [Azure Resource Group](https://docs.microsoft.com/en-us/rest/api/resources/resource-groups/create-or-update)